Sourav-pixel/DevTown_assignment/README.md

 - React: A JavaScript library for building user interfaces.
 - Axios: A promise-based HTTP client for making API requests.
 - Styled Components: A CSS-in-JS library for styling React components.
-- Tailwind CSS: A utility-first CSS framework for fast and responsive web development.
 - Vite: A build tool for modern web development, optimized for development and production.

 ## Installation